vguerra/FlightDelayPrediction/report/README.md

 A validation set for early stopping ( 10 steps ) is put in place, this way we can avoid overfitting the training set and generalize well on the test set.
 Hence we divide the totality of the data into: 70% training set, 20% validation set, 10% test set.

-As we can observe in the plots of Losses, the training process stops when the Loss on the validation set platoes:
+As we can observe in the plots of Losses, the training process stops when the Loss on the validation set plateaus:

 <img src="./images/12h/Losses.png" width="250" height="250"/>